james-sciortino/c9800-set-site-tag/readme.md

 5. For each Cisco AP that does not have a site-tag name that matches its policy-tag name, assign the AP to the appropriate site-tag.

 # Installation Steps
-1. Clone the repository from a bash or PowerShell terminal
+1. Clone the repository from a bash or PowerShell terminal:
 ```console
 clone https://github.com/james-sciortino/C9800-Set-Site-Tag.git
 ```
-2. Navigate into the directory
+2. Navigate into the directory:
 ```console
 cd c9800-set-site-tag
 ```
-3. Update [config.py](config.py) with your C9800's information, including hostname or management IP address, port, username & password
+3. Update [config.py](config.py) with your C9800's information, including hostname or management IP address, port, username & password:
 ```console
 nano config.py
 ```
-4. Create the virtual environment in a sub dir in the same directory
+4. Create the virtual environment in a sub dir in the same directory:
 ```console
 python3 -m venv venv
 ```
-5. Start the virtual environment and install [requirements.txt](requirements.txt) from the <c9800-set-site-tag> folder
+5. Start the virtual environment and install [requirements.txt](requirements.txt) from the <c9800-set-site-tag> folder:
 ```console
 source venv/bin/activate
 pip install -r requirements.txt
 ```
-6. Run the script from a bash or PowerShell terminal
+6. Run the script from a bash or PowerShell terminal:
 ```console
 python main.py
 ```